scylladb/scylladb/docs/operating-scylla/manager/2.1/restore-a-backup.rst

 Install Scylla Manager
 ----------------------

 You need a working Scylla Manager setup to list backups.
-If you don't have it installed, please follow official instructions on `how to install Scylla Manager <../install/>`_ first.
+If you don't have it installed, please follow official instructions on :doc:`how to install Scylla Manager <install>` first.

 Nodes must have access to the locations of the backups as per instructions in the official documentation for :ref:`installing Scylla Manager Agent <manager-2.1-prepare-nodes-for-backup>`.